NIIT University: History

 NIIT University was founded by Rajendra Singh Pawar in 2009.
 The university offers undergraduate, postgraduate and doctoral programmes in Computer Science, Electronics and Communications, Biotechnology and Management.
 NIIT University partnered with ICICI Bank and launched MBA in Finance and Banking.
 In 2015, the university started MBA in [Business Analytics] jointly with WNS.
 NIIT University announced a partnership with PwC in 2015 to launch a masters course in cyber security.
 The university has launched Integrated MBA programme from 2018.

 Campus

-NIIT University has a 100 acre fully residential campus.
-It has 2 men's hostels, 2 women's hostel, and 3 dining halls.
-The campus has several recreational facilities like football and cricket fields, basketball, volleyball and tennis courts and a pool room.

-The academic centers are equipped with latest, state of the art labs, classrooms, a 240-seater auditorium and library.
+NIIT University occupies a 100-acre (0.40 km²) fully residential campus.
+The site is organized into distinct zones for academic instruction, student housing, and athletic activities.

+Residential and Academic Infrastructure

+The university provides on-campus accommodation through four residential blocks, partitioned into two hostels for men and two for women.
+These facilities are supported by three dining halls.
+The academic center serves as the place of instruction, containing classrooms, research laboratories, and a library.
+It also includes a central auditorium with a seating capacity of 240.

+Recreation

+The campus layout incorporates several outdoor sports facilities, including dedicated fields for cricket and football, alongside courts for basketball, volleyball, and tennis.
+Indoor recreational amenities include a pool room and other leisure spaces for students.